mramshaw/Red-Flag/README.md

 All outbound communications (emails only - for now) will be scanned for certain keywords - which will trigger editorial review of the offending communications.

+[This could be extended into a compliance framework with a little effort.
+For instance, all outgoing commincations could be archived (for compliance purposes).
+This archive should of course be searchable.]

 ## Rationale

 Certain discussions are incompatible with a productive workplace.